An apprentice is someone employed to do a real job whilst studying for a formal qualification.

 Apprenticeships have helped turn the life around of 19-year-old, Steven Flowers, who is loving his job as a successful bricklaying apprentice with K Scott Construction Ltd.

-Discover your next steps and learn about our programmes, meet the team and take a virtual look around our training centres.
-Book your place to attend our next virtual open day.
+Discover your next steps and learn about our programmes, meet the team and take a look around our training centres.
+Book your place to attend our next Open Event.